 I love the holiday season.
 Almost everyone is in a festive mood and excited about Christmas.
 And there is probably nothing more festive than a delicious, moist, and soft cranberry loaf.
 This cranberry bread is not only vegan, but it’s also gluten-free, oil-free, and healthy.
 It has a sugar-free frosting which is still sweet and so much healthier than refined sugar!
 So let’s have a look at this glorious dessert!

 This healthy recipe contains only 10 ingredients (I don’t count baking soda and baking powder because everyone probably has it at home).
-All ingredients are plant-based and gluten-free.

 I ordered most of the ingredients from iHerb and you can see them in the below photo.
 Check out many of the iHerb products featured in this post here (you will get a 5% discount when you purchase via my link).

 iHerb is a global leader in bringing the best overall value in natural products to their customers all over the world. iHerb furthermore offers a Triple Guarantee to ensure customers are 100% satisfied: You will get the best overall value in the world for over 30,000 brand name natural products.

 As a California based superstore, iHerb guarantees that all products are authentic brands sold in the U.S. market.
 They are committed to providing quality assurance for their products, and they ship directly from climate-controlled warehouses. iHerb also offers a delivery guarantee and provide free or discounted shipping to over 150 countries around the world.

 I especially loved the Organic Dried Cranberries from Eden Foods which are apple sweetened.
 This makes them so much healthier.
 You can use them throughout the year when fresh cranberries aren’t available, and they are also perfect as a healthy snack.